Wesley Chiu: 2021–22 season: First JGP and national medals

-Chiu returned to international competition with the resumption of the Junior Grand Prix, competing at the second instalment of the French JGP in Courchevel.
+Chiu returned to international competition with the resumption of the Junior Grand Prix, competing at the second installment of the French JGP in Courchevel.
 Due to pandemic restrictions, skaters from Russia could not attend the event.
 Chiu won the short program by a wide margin but struggled in the free skate, remaining narrowly in first overall and taking the gold medal.
 Speaking afterwards, he said that the short program result caused "a lot of excitement", as a result of which in "the long program, I feel like I struggled a bit in the beginning, but I was able to push that aside and really finish the program strong."
 At his second assignment, the 2021 JGP Russia in Krasnoyarsk, he won the bronze medal.
 He was one of only two non-Russian competitors to podium at the event in any discipline.
 He landed a quad toe loop in international competition for the first time, calling it "another great milestone I've achieved."
 Chiu's gold medal qualified him for the 2021–22 Junior Grand Prix Final, intended to be held in Osaka, but it was cancelled due to restrictions prompted by the Omicron variant.

 Following the end of the Junior Grand Prix, Chiu was sent to make his international senior debut at the 2021 CS Warsaw Cup.
 Only eleventh in the short program after missing his jump combination, he rallied in the free skate, skating cleanly and landing two quads in a program for the first time.
 He set a new personal best and won that segment of the competition, finishing fourth overall, ten points behind bronze medallist Petr Gumennik.